 A short list of two to five CM/GC proposers are selected based on the responsive Letters of Interest (LOI) from the RFLOI.
 Acceptable contract payment types for Preconstruction Phase Services will be identified in the RFLOI.
-A typical compensation model will be cost-plus for task orders.
+Cost-Plus Fixed Fee will be used for compensation of preconstruction task orders.
+Cost Plus a Percentage payment method shall not be used for preconstruction phase services.